Hanuman Jayanti: Birth

 Hanuman is a vanara, born to Kesari and Anjana.
-Hanuman is also known as the celestial son of Vayu, the wind-god.
+He is also known as the celestial son of Vayu, the wind-god.
 His mother, Anjana, was an apsara who was born on earth due to a curse.
 She was redeemed from this curse upon giving birth to a son.

-Telugu origin story (Japali, Tirumala)

-In Venkatachala Mahatyam and Skanda Puranam, it was explained that Anjana Devi, mother of Hanuman, approached sage Matanga seeking a way for her to be blessed with a son.
-She was advised to do penance on Venkatachalam.
-After several years of penance, she was blessed with a son.
-The place where she did penance and where Hanuman was born, had become famous as Anjanadri.

-Varaha Purana and Brahmanda Purana, it was clearly explained that after Hanuman was born, he leapt into the sky assuming the rising Sun as a fruit to satiate his hunger.
+Several accounts Hanuman's birth are described in different Hindu texts.
+The Varaha Purana and Brahmanda Purana mention that shortly after the birth of Hanuman, he leapt toward the Sun, mistaking it for a fruit.
 The place from where he made the jump was Venkatagiri.
 After Lord Brahma and Lord Indra attacked him with their weapons, he fell down and Anjana Devi started crying for her son.
 To pacify her, the gods descended on Venkatachalam and bestowed several boons on Hanuman and said the place would be called Anjanadri Hill.
 That's why in seven hills Thirumala one hill got Anjanadri.